Pair of Queen Anne Style Armchairs

 Ritual & Ceremonial Use

-- •These chairs were typically used in domestic settings for formal dining or as occasional seating in parlors and drawing-rooms, reflecting social rituals of hospitality and formal gatherings.
+- •These chairs were typically used in formal settings such as dining rooms or drawing rooms, embodying social rituals of entertaining and refined domesticity.

 Meaning Through Time